akamming/esp_domoticz_opentherm_handler/README.md

     - Select your Board type, "LOLIN(WEMOS) D1 R2 & mini" if you use a Wemos D1 but in principle any ESP8266 board should work (menu Tools/Board)
     - Select the com Port to which your wemos is connected (menu Tools / Port)
     - Upload the firmware to your Wemos (menu Sketch / Upload)
-    - Upload the data to your Wemos (menu Tools / ESP8266 Sketch Data Upload)
+    - Upload the data to your Wemos (menu Tools / ESP8266 LittleFS Data Upload)

  ## Configuration
  ### Wifi config